rtmigo/cinnamon_titlebar_fix/README.md

 ## Why 140%

-Enlarging the buttons makes the icons slightly blurry.
+We're slightly limited in scale because zooming the icons makes them blurry.
 There may also be issues with alignment.

 At the moment, it was 140% that seemed to me the best compromise.